 “Should I Cut Ties With the Man of My Dreams?”

 In typical rebound fashion, things moved very fast, but I’d never met anyone like this guy.
 Within our four-month relationship, we were together nearly every day, and we saw each other through some of the roughest emotional parts of divorce.
 I practically moved in with this guy, who’d moved back home with his parents to regroup.
-I met his parents and siblings, and they all kinda adopted me when I needed people the most.
+I met his parents and siblings, and they all kind of adopted me when I needed people the most.
 I had a family to have dinner and make s’mores with and to drink beer and tell jokes with, and I had a guy I was becoming very fond of.
-(My own family moved to another state ten years ago and hasn’t been back to visit since; we were pretty dysfunctional and were never all that close anyway).
+(My own family moved to another state ten years ago and haven’t been back to visit since; we were pretty dysfunctional and were never all that close anyway).

 It’s now almost three years later, and we still talk nearly every day.
 I’ve remained single, dating one or two guys here and there, while he had a steady girlfriend just about this whole time (he fairly recently broke it off).
 We never really stopped seeing one another though except for that 60-day break; we went back to doing all the fun things we’d done before like concerts, drinks, dinner, the beach, lunch, etc. I can admit now I pretty much started seeing this guy again while he had a girlfriend, and, of course, eventually we started sleeping together again.
 Before I knew it, I was back hanging out with him and the family who missed me and adores me (as I do them) like he hadn’t been seeing another girl for over a year.
-I managed to never cross paths with her, and I’m not proud of the cheating part, but I’d be lying if I said I felt guilty about it.
-I believe we genuinely care for one another, but the timing is just wrong.

 Oh, good grief!
 Do you want to be with this guy or not?
 If so, just be with him!
-All this talk about not being emotionally ready or living too far apart or needing a transitional relationship first or whatever other excuse you’ve come up with is just BS to cover up the fact that YOU’RE SCARED.
+All this talk about not being emotionally ready or needing a transitional relationship first or whatever other excuse you’ve come up with is just BS to cover up the fact that YOU’RE SCARED.
 Divorce sucks, I get it, and it left you reeling.
 You don’t want to go through that again.
 But what you’re doing now?
 This limbo thing you’ve got going on?
 It’s not going to save you from ever feeling hurt again.
 It’s only keeping you from feeling fulfilled.
 It’s only prolonging this “transitional” period you have been insistent on having for three years since your divorce.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].